 Cracked or Broken Teeth

 Teeth can crack or break from accidents, falls, or even biting down on something hard.
 Even if it doesn’t hurt right away, a damaged tooth can lead to bigger problems if not treated.
 Avoid biting with the injured tooth.
-Also don’t try to fix the toth damage on your own.
+Also, don’t try to fix the tooth damage on your own.
 Call Dr. Slate for treatment.

 Knocked-Out Tooth